SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol; label=["S(t)" "I(t)" "R(t)"])
 ```

-Note that, we can also combine `MassActionJump` with `VariableRateJump` when
+Note that we can combine `MassActionJump`s, `ConstantRateJump`s and bounded
-using the `Coevolve` aggregator in the same manner.
+`VariableRateJump`s using the `Coevolve` aggregator.

 ## Adding Jumps to a Differential Equation
-If we instead used some form of differential equation instead of a
+If we instead used some form of differential equation via an `ODEProblem`
-`DiscreteProblem`, we would couple the jumps/reactions to the differential
+instead of a `DiscreteProblem`, we can couple the jumps/reactions to the
-equation.
-Let's define an ODE problem, where the continuous part only acts on
+differential equation.
+Let's define an ODE problem, where the continuous part
-some new 4th component:
+only acts on some new 4th component:
 ```@example tut2
 using OrdinaryDiffEq
 function f(du, u, p, t)